 Supply Chain Management

 We believe in the critical importance of moving as one with the entire supply chain, together with our business partners, in conducting procurement, and linking this activity to the mutual growth of all parties.
-With this conviction, we established our Basic Rules of Procurement in 2005 to forge partnerships anchored in mutual trust and seek the cooperation of suppliers and business partners.
+With this conviction, we established our Basic Rules of Procurement in 2005 to forge partnerships anchored in mutual trust and seek the cooperation of suppliers.
+Having also formulated the Anritsu Group CSR Procurement Guideline and the Anritsu Group Global Green Procurement Guidelines, we are asking our suppliers for their cooperation.
+We are building supply chains that take into consideration human rights, labor, health and safety, fair trade and ethics as well as the environment.

 - Anritsu Group CSR Procurement Guideline Formulation